 In a small bowl, combine ¼ cup of hydrogen peroxide with two teaspoons of baking soda.
 Apply the mixture directly on the makeup stain and let it soak in overnight.
 The following day, rinse the solution out and run your shirt through the wash.

 Along the same lines as makeup, lipstick can also give you some trouble if you don’t know how to properly address it.
-You’ll need your trust DIY spray for this one, so grab it and let’s get to work.
+You’ll need your trust DIY spray for this one, so grab it and let’s get to work on this stained area.

 To start, gently wipe the stain using a damp cloth, rag, or paper towel.
 Once you feel you have removed as much excess lipstick as you can, spray on your DIY solution and let it sit for about 5 minutes.
 After 5 minutes pass, start working the solution into the stain using your damp cloth.

-You should get all or most of the lipstick stain out of your white shirt.
+You should get all or most of the stained area out of your shirt.
 If some of the stain remains, mix ¼ cup of hydrogen peroxide with two teaspoons of baking soda in a small bowl and apply the mixture directly on the lipstick stain and let it soak in overnight.
 The following day, rinse out the solution with cold water.

 You should have a clean white shirt that is free of any signs of lipstick.
 If you can still see traces of lipstick, repeat the steps above until you’re satisfied with the results.

-While we’re on the subject of personal care products, deodorant can also cause staining to occur in your clothing.
+While we’re on the subject of personal care products, deodorant can also cause sweat stains on your clothing.
 This is due to the ingredients found within, such as aluminum.
 They can actually alter the color of your sweat, which is why many people are switching to deodorants with natural ingredients.

 If traditional products can change the color of sweat, what else might they be doing?
 But that is perhaps another topic for another day.
 Today, we want to focus on getting stains out of your white shirts.
-And if your deodorant product produced staining, you need to know what steps to take to eliminate it.
+And if your deodorant product produced a stained area, you need to know what steps to take to eliminate it.